 I remember finding it completely mind-boggling when I first visited Asia because, at the time, you couldn't grab foundations in drug stores that were very pale or very deep.
 It was eye-opening to see the same brands have completely different ranges in a country like Japan where people are naturally more tan, yet the products were far paler than here in England.
 I think we're starting to be more inclusive with different skin tones but it's taken a while to catch up.

 What makeup do you dislike the most?

 I honestly became infatuated with product formulation when I started wearing makeup, I was always trying to mix things that didn't work into new formulas just in a kitchen bowl at the time.
-I later went on to study Cosmetic Formulation as an MSc in BioChemistry at LCF in London, so I got the opportunity to learn about how formulas work, what ingredients create what results.
+I later went on to study Cosmetic Formulation as an MSc in BioChemistry at LCF in London, so I got the opportunity to learn about how formulas work, what ingredients create what results, as you would expect to learn if you attended a top makeup academy.
 If something doesn't immediately work for me, I can work out quite quickly what it needs and add products I'm familiar to make it work better.
 I think trend wise I find it completely stupid a lot of the time to see people on Instagram trying to garter views by using a lot of odd product combinations.
 It's been very on trend to use illuminating or metallic base makeup under full coverage foundations, well that just completely covers the pigments that reflect light back it doesn't do anything at all.
 Or there are a lot of people using foundations and concealers that look wonderful in a flash photograph but if you are actually in daylight the results are really quite different.
 I love creativity and people to explore and try new techniques, I think I have more of a bone of contention with the idea that it's all about living on the internet.
 I'd rather people use social media as a tool to propel their art than try and mould themselves into what's popular.

 What do you look for in a product?